Frequently Asked Questions

 What happens if a light goes out?

 Lime Energy warranties all installations to be free from workmanship errors for one year after the measures have been installed.
-If a failure occurs for any reason during this period, we will come back to your site and service the malfunctioning fixtures at no cost.
-If a malfunction occurs after one year has elapsed, all products installed have manufacturer warranties and this information will be provided to customers upon completion of the installation.
+If a failure occurs for any reason during this period, they will come back to your site and service the malfunctioning fixtures at no cost.
+If a malfunction occurs after one year has elapsed, all products installed have manufacturer warranties and this information is provided to customers upon completion of the installation.

 How do I pay for my portion of the energy efficiency measures?